mmBs/NavigationDrawerSI/README.md

 A **Navigation Drawer Simple Implementation** is an example of using a **New/Bind pattern** presented by Jake Wharton and a **ButterKnife** library (also by Jake Wharton) to create a simple Navigation Drawer implementation.

 The Navigation Drawer pattern was built according to the look of the Google Play Navigation Drawer and it is binded to 4 Fragments.
-For mor information about this pattern visit [the official Navigation Drawer site](http://developer.android.com/design/patterns/navigation-drawer.html).
+For more information about this pattern visit [the official Navigation Drawer site](http://developer.android.com/design/patterns/navigation-drawer.html).

 This project was created only for development purposes.
 It implements Action Bar (appcompat) and supports Android 2.3 and above.